ramarak/pycap/README.md

 - proto = protocol

 Filters can be combined together using a "," to separate them.
-Example, src_loc=[Dallas],proto=TCP
+Example, src_loc=[Dallas],proto=TCP Double-clicking on a packet will display more information about it

 # requirements
 You will need to download the GeoLite2 City database and geoip2 library.